laughedelic/atom-sbt-client/README.md

 2. Open this project in Atom, open any Scala file and save it.

 It should trigger compilation and if there are any errors, you should see them in the gutter and in the diagnostics panel.

+Another feature is jump-to-definition, which works for _some_ types in the project.

 Note that despite the debug logging in the sbt shell, you can still use it directly.
 It's just a normal sbt shell which additionally communicates with Atom.